Table of Contents

 - Confirm patient identity

-- Confirm the side of surgery whenever applicable; to mark the same
+- Confirm the side of surgery whenever applicable and mark the side

 - Complete instrument count, mop count